Axel-ex/Rust-Weather-Station/README.md

 ### Power management and scheduling

 The main task supervises all worker tasks for a configurable active window, feeds the watchdog, and then disconnects nonessential peripherals before putting the ESP32 into deep sleep.
-Wakeups occur either on the deep-sleep timer or on the external interrupt used for the rain gauge, which allows single tips to be published immediately.
+Wakeups occur either on the deep-sleep timer or on the external interrupt used for the rain gauge, which allows single tips to be stored in RTC memory to be later published during the active measurement window.
+This prevent the esp from turning on the modem too often which will drain the battery.

 ## Configuration